DavesCodeMusings/thimble/README.md

 ## What pitfalls do I need to be aware of?
 Using the example main.py assumes that networking is already configured by a boot.py that you supply.
 Thimble won't work without it.
 If you need help with wifi connections, see my example under [lolin32oled](https://github.com/DavesCodeMusings/esp/tree/main/lolin32oled)

-Thimble is in the early phases of development and may have a few bugs lurking.
+Thimble has been around for a while, but may have a few bugs lurking.
 If you find one, add a Github issue and I'll see if I can fix it.

 ## Will it run on Microcontroller X?
-Code is being developed and tested using an ESP32-C3 devkit with MicroPython 1.21.
-Occasionally, I will run it on a Wemos LOLIN32 (ESP32) or a NodeMCU ESP-12E (ESP8266).
+Code is being developed and tested using an ESP32 Devkit V1 clone with MicroPython 1.24.
+Occasionally, I will run it on an ESP32-C3 or ESP8266.
 It may or may not work with other devices.

 ## How do I install it?
 Using mpremote on Windows, do this: